Bespoke chandeliers suspended above newly opened Pearse Lyons Distillery, Dublin

 August 29, 2017 By Darren McCarraThree large bespoke chandeliers that we designed and manufactured are now suspended in the historic and recently refurbished St. James’s Church, Dublin – now home to the newly opened Pearse Lyons Distillery and visitor centre.

-“We've taken this religious symbol and integrated it into the outer steel ring of the chandelier.
+"During the archaeological excavation of the site a very old coin was found.
+On it was a faded but noticeable roman cross.
+This Roman cross formed the basis of the design brief that we were given."
+"We've taken this religious symbol and integrated it into the outer steel ring of the chandelier.
 Cutting out the shape of 12 Roman crosses around the bounding ring of the chandelier has enabled light reflecting off the illuminating inner copper ring to shine through."

 "The copper components were introduced early in the design phase to complement the copper instruments of the distillery.
 The bowl shape and dome copper base and top are all design decisions that we've taken to allow the chandelier to better reflect its setting and the distilling instruments installed below."